call for papers

 - tell how the proposed article would relate to the issue’s theme;

 - indicate the approaches, strategies, or knowledge that readers would take away from the article;

-- convey how the article would raise questions or illuminate larger issues that are widely applicable (especially if the proposal focuses on a single project or institution);
+- convey how the article would raise questions or illuminate larger issues that are widely applicable (especially if the proposal focuses on a single project);

 - take into account that articles will be expected to provide critical, candid discussions about issues and challenges; and